 The Statewide Transportation Improvement Program, or STIP, is Ohio’s four-year transportation planning document.
 It serves two main purposes.
 First, it presents the fiscally balanced, multimodal transportation program for the state of Ohio which includes both federally and state funded projects scheduled for some phase of implementation within the four-year period.
 Second, it serves as the reference document required by the Federal Highway Administration (FHWA) and the Federal Transit Administration (FTA) for use in approving federal funds for transportation projects in Ohio.

 Who develops the STIP?

-The Ohio Department of Transportation, Office of Systems Planning and Program Management, develops this document in cooperation with the Metropolitan Planning Organizations (MPOs) and in consultation with the Rural Planning Organizations and Non-Metropolitan local officials.
-The STIP begins as a compilation of the MPOs regional Transportation Improvement Programs (TIPs) and evolves into a comprehensive list of all highway and transit projects that are federally funded.
+The Ohio Department of Transportation, Office of Program Management, develops the STIP in cooperation with the Metropolitan Planning Organizations (MPOs) and in consultation with the Rural Transportation Planning Organizations (RTPOs) and non-metropolitan local officials.
+The STIP begins as a compilation of the MPOs' and RTPOs' regional Transportation Improvement Programs (TIPs) and evolves into a comprehensive list of all highway and transit projects that are federally funded.
 The STIP is approved jointly by FHWA and FTA.

 When is the STIP updated or revised?